allevo/seqflow-js/packages/website/src/pages/GetStarted_1fetchData.md

 Let's see what we have.

 We defined the `getRandomQuote` function that fetches a random quote from an endpoint.
-It is an async function that returns a promise with the quote.
+It is an pure async function that returns a promise with the quote.

-The `Main` async component is responsible for invoking the `getRandomQuote` function and showing the quote.
+The `Main` component is responsible for invoking the `getRandomQuote` function and showing the quote.
 Because the SeqFlow components are async functions, we can just use the `await` keyword to perform any asynchronous operations we want, such HTTP requests.
-This is a powerful feature that allows you to fetch data from an endpoint and render it in the browser without any state management.
+This is a powerful feature that allows us to write a component easier and more readable.

 Every SeqFlow component accepts as a second parameter its own context object that exposes some functions to interact with the DOM.
 In this case we want to render the quote, so we use the `component.renderSync` method to render the quote in the browser.
 As you can see, SeqFlow supports JSX syntax.

-SeqFlow invokes your component once.
-To update it, you need to call the `component.renderSync` method again or update the component partially with `component.replaceChild`.

-Run `pnpm start` and navigate to `http://localhost:5173` to see the quote.
+Your page should be updated automatically thanks to the vite server. if you don't run the server yet, you can do it by running `pnpm start` in the terminal and navigate to `http://localhost:5173` to see the quote.

 ## Handle loading and error states

 Even if we thought API requests are always fast and successful, they are not.
 Let's handle the loading and error states.

-Let's do that.
+Let's put a loading message before fetching the quote and an error message if the fetch operation fails.
 Replace the `src/Main.tsx` file content with the following:

 ```tsx
 import { Contexts } from "@seqflow/seqflow";